miho/VMF-Text-Tutorials/VMF-Text-Tutorial-01/README.md

 ### Using the Code

-To use the code just use the generated code from your regular Java code, e.g, in `src/main/java`:
+To use the API just use the generated code from your regular Java code, e.g, in `src/main/java`:

 ```java
 package eu.mihosoft.vmf.tutorial01;